HIPAA Compliance Checklist for 2025

 An enterprise now uses more than 250 SaaS applications.
 Manually managing all of them, including usage insights, user activity, spend data, contract data, and renewal data, is not practical.

-We try explaining to our customers why manual SaaS app management isn’t enough and how it increases the chances of “unmanaged SaaS” because:
+We try explaining to our customers why manual SaaS app management isn’t enough and how it increases the chances of “unmanaged SaaS applications” because:

 - There will be no visibility over the entire SaaS portfolio.